-A beneficiary of a payment bond who does not have a direct contract with the contractor furnishing the bond must serve written notice that it is a beneficiary of the bond on the contractor before starting any work.
+A beneficiary of a payment bond who does not have a direct contract with the contractor furnishing the bond must serve written notice on the contractor that it is a beneficiary of the bond before work commences.
 If the beneficiary fails to do so, it will only have rights under the bond from the date of notice.
 (N.J.S.A.
 2A:44-145.)